Bishwa Ijtema: Overcrowding and weather

 Due to increasing overcrowding, the Ijtema was divided into two segments with an interval of seven days from 2010.
-The first phase is allowed for devotees from 32 designated Bangladeshi districts.
+Attendants from 32 designated Bangladeshi districts are permitted in the first phase.
 The second phase allows devotees from the remaining districts of the country.
 Foreign devotees are allowed in both phases.

-Due to increasing overcrowding, the Ijtema was divided into four segments from 2015.
-The first phase is allowed for devotees from 16 designated Bangladeshi districts.
+Due to increasing overcrowding, the Ijtema was further divided into four segments from 2015.
+The first phase is for devotees from 16 designated Bangladeshi districts.
 The second phase allows devotees from another 16 designated Bangladeshi districts.
-Devotees from the remaining 32 districts of the countrywill join next year.
+Devotees from the remaining 32 districts of the country were to join the following year.

 In 2008, the event had to be cut short to only one day due to rain and cold weather which left three attendees dead.